 - Innocence Lost: For comics as a whole.
 This was the first instance of a main character's on-screen death since The Golden Age of Comic Books, and, depending on what comic scholars you ask, is often marked as either the definitive end of The Silver Age of Comic Books and the start of The Bronze Age of Comic Books, or the effective Knight of Cerebus that would herald the next 12 years of a much more mature and darker Silver Age that would ultimately culminate with the publications of Watchmen and Crisis on Infinite Earths.

-- Kick the Dog: As if he hadn't already damned himself with causing Gwen's death, the Green Goblin rubbed salt on the wound by calling her a waste of space.
+- As if he hadn't already damned himself with causing Gwen's death, the Green Goblin rubbed salt on the wound by calling her a waste of space.
 You can probably guess how that ended.

 - Killed Off for Real: Gwen.
-She remains one of the few significant comic book characters who died and stayed dead (aside from temporarily returning for Dead No More: The Clone Conspiracy).
+She remains one of the few significant comic book characters who died and stayed dead (unless you count the clone with her memories from Dead No More: The Clone Conspiracy).
 Originally the plan with Osborn as well; they eventually brought him back, but it took 23 years - an immense passage of time in comics.

 - Spider-Man calls the Goblin out on this when he throws a hissy fit for Spider-Man wrecking his glider.Spider-Man: Mister, are we living in the same universe?
 You killed my woman, Goblin, and you're raging about a blasted bargain-basement toy?